What are the possible health benefits of a vegetarian diet? On the downside might you be missing out on important nutrients?

-Vegetables and fruits contain fibre, as well as vitamins such as A, C and E. Eating more fruit and vegetables is associated with a lower risk of death from all causes, in particular cardiovascular (e.g. heart attack and stroke).
-That’s according to a review of 16 different studies published in the BMJ in 2014.
+Vegetables and fruits contain fibre, as well as vitamins such as A, C and E. Eating more fruit and vegetables is associated with a lower risk of death from all causes, in particular cardiovascular (e.g. heart attack and stroke) and cancer.
+That’s according to a review of 95 different studies published in 2017.

 Pulses are a good source of protein, fibre and minerals such as iron, zinc and magnesium.

 Wholegrain products contain vitamin B, potassium, magnesium and zinc.
-They may reduce mortality in people with type 2 diabetes.
+They are associated with a range of health benefits, including a reduced risk of heart disease, cancer and type 2 diabetes.

 Is what a vegetarian diet excludes also important?

 The UK Department of Health has advised those consuming large quantities of red and processed meat to cut back – as this probably increases the risk of bowel cancer.

 Cutting out saturated animal fat may have other health benefits, as saturated fats are believed to increase the risk of cardiovascular disease.
 However, this is currently being debated.
 Some countries like France consume quite a lot of saturated fat but have low levels of cardiovascular disease.
 They also consume quite a lot of fruit and vegetables though, which may be protective.